Brisbane punk rock: Third generation (1981–84)

-Meanwhile, the Vampire Lovers were the type of group, according to the Bucket full of Brains magazine, to "embody an enjoyably snotty early eighties zombie-punk-schlock vibe."
+Meanwhile, the Vampire Lovers were the type of group, according to the Bucketfull of Brains magazine, to "embody an enjoyably snotty early eighties zombie-punk-schlock vibe."
 It was claimed that "Through their intermittent break ups and infrequent gigs, has enjoyed special cult status throughout Australia".
 Buzzsaw Popstar their most recognisable song was declared by Rob Younger (from Radio Birdman) "a masterpiece".
+Tim Yohannan from U.S. fanzine, Maximum Rocknroll, reviewed the original E.P's lyrics as “pretty decent” and “highly caustic”.
 They disbanded in 1984 only to reform in 1988 after the popularity of the Buzzsaw Popstar 1987 single re-release.

 The Black Assassins were another popular live punk band from the early 1980s.
 The band claimed that, "Their songs and stage act were energetic and highly political, focussing on issues of the day...".
 The Black Assassins supported the Dead Kennedys at Brisbane's Festival Hall in 1983.

 During the same early 1980s period 'hardcore' punk bands also appeared in Brisbane, particularly from 1983 onwards.
 Two of the more prominent hardcore groups were New Improved Testament and the La Fetts.
 New Improved Testament, existed from 1983 – 1984 with Fred Noonan on drums.
 Fred Noonan also drummed previously with Public Execution and went on much later to Six Ft Hick.

 "Hard and abrasive 4 piece which attracted a large and often violent reaction", was how Hutson and Sawford described La Fetts.
-La Fetts' track, "SEQEB Scabs" (1985), was written by the group's Peter de Hesse in protest against Bjelke-Petersen's government sacking over 1000 electrical industry workers for going on strike.
+La Fetts' track, "SEQEB Scabs" (1985), was written by the group in protest against Bjelke-Petersen's government sacking over 1000 electrical industry workers for going on strike.

-Of other Punk bands of Brisbane's third generation were Aftermath, Dumb Show, Kicks, Pictish Blood, The Pits, Strange Glory, Toxic Garden Gnomes, Xero, The Differentials and studio band the Parameters – who were known for their punk spirited song, '"Pig City", which was released as a single in September 1984.
+Of other Punk bands of Brisbane's third generation were Aftermath, Dumb Show, Kicks, Pictish Blood, The Pits, Presidents 11, The Screaming Tribesmen, Strange Glory, Toxic Garden Gnomes, Xero, The Differentials and studio band the Parameters – who were known for their rock song with punk like sentiments, Pig City, which was released as a single in September 1984.
 Andrew Stafford used it in the title of his book, Pig City: from the Saints to Savage Garden (2004).
 He explained the choice: "it was really a rallying call, and a signature song for Brisbane at that time.
 Certainly if you listened to ZZZ in that period, the song was inescapable and it was so symbolic of living in Brisbane at that time, it described so vividly what it was like to live here.
 And also, it described police and political corruption in this State three or four years before anyone had heard of Tony Fitzgerald."

 Popular venues from this particular time include Amyl's Nitespace, Zits, The Australian National Hotel, and the South Brisbane Blind Hall.
 The Treasury Hotel downstairs, near the Elizabeth Street Bar (White Chairs) became an important hang out for those of a Hardcore Punk and Oi! persuasion during the stretch of 1983 to 1987.